So you’ve decided to buy or lease a shipping container. Now what?

 Be sure and tell your sales representative the exact location the container is going.
 Your sales representative could use a mapping service such as Google Maps to see an aerial view of your location, but it is never a bad idea to send a few photos as well.
-Let us know about any changes to the landscape (powerlines, new structures and or equipment).
-Clear communication is key to a successful delivery.
+Let us know about any changes to the landscape (powerlines, new structures, and or equipment).
+Clear communication about shipping container placement is key to successful delivery.

-Is there enough space for a large truck to pull in and move around?
+Is there enough space for a large shipping container moving truck to pull in and move around?

 When delivering a shipping container, a basic rule of thumb is that you’ll need a space triple the length of the container.
-If you’re having a 40’ container delivered, you’ll need at least 120’ so the truck can pull out from under the container without having to drive over anything (like a tree, fence or mailbox).
+If you’re having a 40 ft storage container delivered, you’ll need at least 120’ so the truck can pull out from under the container without having to drive over anything (like a tree, fence or mailbox).

 Site preparation is important when you’re buying or leasing a shipping container.
 The delivery site should be clear in advance of Pac-Van’s arrival.
 Depending on the compaction of the ground and how long the container will be on the site, you may want to make special accommodations.

 If the container is going to be in one place for more than 6 months, it’s a good idea to put some type of foundation or support underneath, which will allow for drainage and help to keep the container level during season changes, etc.

 Tip: it’s a good idea to stake the area where the shipping container is being placed.
 This lets the driver know exactly where he orshe is going, and you can also be sure that the container fits into the location specified.